-At the retail level, all BC Liquor Stores are now subject to the 1km rule, which restricts location proximity from other full-service liquor retail outlets.
+At the retail level, all BCLS are now subject to the one kilometre rule, which restricts location proximity from other full-service liquor retail outlets.
 However, they also now have the option to offer services that align with private retailers.
 Changes in customer consumption, product mix, gross margin by product categories, and the entry of grocery stores, will be closely monitored and adjustments made where appropriate to meet corporate targets.

 The LDB's corporate management will monitor wholesale margins to ensure Government's revenue targets are protected.
-A new warehousing solution will drive greater efficiencies in product delivery and will better meet future demand of the market place.
+The move to the larger warehouse facility in Delta will drive greater efficiencies in product delivery and will better meet future demand of the marketplace.